-Customer support, call center, and other departments track metrics on their operations as well as products, services, deliveries, returns, warranty claims, and service history.
+Customer support, call centre, and other departments track metrics on their operations as well as products, services, deliveries, returns, warranty claims, and service history.
 These are critical to understanding overall customer satisfaction, and they provide important details beyond high-level trends such as net promoter scores.

 In many cases, legacy systems limit access to this information.
-With a modern cloud ERP system, the information becomes readily accessible for prioritizing customer needs, responding immediately in specific cases, recognizing trends in product and service field use, and capturing a wide range of business metrics.
+With a modern cloud ERP system, the information becomes readily accessible for prioritizing customer needs, responding immediately in specific cases, recognising trends in product and service field use, and capturing a wide range of business metrics.
 For example, an engineering department can gain insights for improving product design and usability.

 Facilitating two-way information sharing with field services

 Many firms deploy service teams in the field for consulting, repair, warranty, and other tasks.
 These teams can often resolve customer and product issues before they escalate into company problems.